Kvænangen Municipality: Geography

 The municipality has coastal and plains geography, extending into Finnmarksvidda.
 There are mature pine forests in the valley at the head of the fjord, and there are several rivers, the largest of which is Kvænangselva, which is traditionally a good salmon-fishing river.

-The Øksfjordjøkelen glacier is located in the northern part of the municipality on the border with Loppa.
+The Øksfjordjøkelen glacier is located in the northern part of the municipality along the border with Loppa Municipality.
 It's the ninth largest glacier in mainland Norway.
-The lake Šuoikkatjávri is located in the southern part of the municipality on the border with Kautokeino.
+The lake Šuoikkatjávri is located in the southern part of the municipality on the border with Kautokeino Municipality.
 The Langfjordjøkelen is another glacier in northern Kvænangen.
+The highest point in the municipality is the 1324 m tall mountain Beahcegealháldi.

-There are several islands in the fjord that are part of Kvænangen municipality: Skorpa, Spildra, and Nøklan.
+There are several islands in the fjord that are part of Kvænangen Municipality: Skorpa, Spildra, and Nøklan.

 Climate

 Kvænangen has a boreal climate with mild winters for this climate type, and very moderate precipitation with little variation between the seasons.
 The Köppen Climate Classification subtype for this climate is "Dfc" (continental subarctic climate).
 The average temperature for the year is 3.7 C. The all-time high temperature is 30.5 C recorded 7 July 2021; the all-time low is -21.5 C recorded 6 February 2012.
-There are an average of 99.3 days of precipitation each year, with the most precipitation occurring in October with 10.9 days and the least precipitation occurring in April with 5.9 days.
+There are an average of 101 days of precipitation each year, with the most precipitation days occurring in autumn and the least precipitation occurring in spring.
 The Norwegian Meteorological Institute has been operating a weather station in Nordstraum in Kvænangen since 1965.

 Government

-All municipalities in Norway, including Kvænangen, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Nord-Troms District Court and the Hålogaland Court of Appeal.
+Kvænangen Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Vestre Finnmark District Court and the Hålogaland Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Kvænangen is made up of 15 representatives that are elected every four years.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Kvænangen Municipality is made up of 15 representatives that are elected every four years.
+The tables below show the current and historical composition of the council by political party.